 The Best Way Is The Simple Way

-The best way to lose weight is eating fewer calories than you burn.
+The best way to lose weight is to eat fewer calories than you burn.

-The best way to make money is solving a common problem.
+The best way to make money is by solving a common problem.

 Simplicity Gets Things Done